cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

 If the configure operation fails, the cluster is placed in an inconsistent state where the cluster can be configured again or deleted.

+The request body may require a ``providerFields`` entry if the provider used to create the cluster requires it.
+See the section on :ref:`Provider Fields <cluster-provider-fields>` for more information.

 HTTP Responses
 ^^^^^^^^^^^^^^
 .. list-table::